studiohyperset/advanced-dates/readme.txt

 Moreover, if a publisher or developer finds the plugin isn't working for a particular theme, it's likely the result of improper usage of one or more of the four date-oriented WordPress functions referenced above.
 For the Advanced Date plugin to work, developers need to use the `get_the_time` and `the_time` functions on pages and the `get_the_date` and `the_date` functions on posts.

-Interested in helping develop the Advanced Dates plugin, visit the GitHub repository: https://github.com/studiohyperset/advanced-dates
+Interested in helping develop the Advanced Dates plugin?
+Visit the GitHub repository: https://github.com/studiohyperset/advanced-dates

 = Future Builds =